OpenFabrics/sunfish_docs/Sunfish Doc.md

 The Goal is to maintain current Sunfish resource models without ‘polling’.

 ## 4.3.
-Interactions between Sunfish and Hardware Agents
+Interactions Between Sunfish and Hardware Agents

+### 4.3.1.
+Hardware Agent Registration
 Each hardware Agent must first register with the Sunfish core service before all its resources can be integrated and managed from the Sunfish main endpoint.
 The registration and discovery of agents is performed through a handshake triggered, usually, at Agent startup.
 All the interactions part of the discovery handshake are based on redfish events (ADD Link to Section).
 The handshake process is depicted in Figure (add figure references).
 As explained in [Section 4.2](#events), events in RedFish are based on the subscription model, where an `EventDestination` object exists for each subscribed entity.
 In the context of Agents, we assume that the Sunfish core service is subscribed by design to any event an agent might generate.
 Therefore, a related `EventDestination` object should be pre-populated with the Sunfish service connection details at agent startup.

 <a id="handshake-fig"></a>